On the birational section conjecture with strong birationality assumptions: Introduction

 \subsection{Consequences for the section conjecture}

-One of the main reasons for studying the birational section conjecture is the reduction of the section conjecture to a \emph{lifting} problem.
-In fact, H. Esnault and P.H.
-Hai observed \cite[Conjecture 7.6]{eh08} that the section conjecture implies that every Galois section of an hyperbolic curve $X$ over a field $k$ finitely generated over $\Q$ lifts to every open subset of $X$.
-This statement is sometimes called \emph{cuspidalization conjecture} in the literature.
-An easy limit argument shows that the cuspidalization conjecture is equivalent to the statement that every Galois section of an hyperbolic curve over a field finitely generated over $\Q$ is birational.
+One of the main reasons for studying the birational section conjecture is to reduce the section conjecture to a \emph{lifting}, or \emph{cuspidalization}, problem.

+The section conjecture easily implies the following statement, which is sometimes called \emph{cuspidalization conjecture} in the literature.

+\begin{CC} For every smooth, geometrically connected hyperbolic curve $X$ over a field $k$ finitely generated over $\Q$ and every non-empty open subset $U\subset X$, the map $\mc{S}_{U/k}\to\mc{S}_{X/k}$ is surjective. \end{CC}

+By a limit argument, the cuspidalization conjecture holds if and only if every Galois section of every hyperbolic curve over $k$ is birationally liftable, see \autoref{cuspbl}.

 H. Esnault and P.H.
 Hai showed that the cuspidalization conjecture reduces the section conjecture to the case of $\P^{1}\setminus\{0,1,\infty\}$ \cite[Proposition 7.9]{eh08}.
 For $\P^{1}\setminus\{0,1,\infty\}$ one may hope to solve the conjecture with explicit computations, such as the $n$-nilpotents obstructions introduced by J. Ellenberg and K. Wickelgren \cite{wic12}.
-Moreover, the cuspidalization conjecture clearly reduces the section conjecture to the birational section conjecture.
-Thanks to \hyperlink{TA}{Theorem A}, we see that in fact neither the case of $\P^{1}\setminus\{0,1,\infty\}$ nor the birational section conjecture is needed.
+Moreover, the cuspidalization conjecture reduces the section conjecture to the birational section conjecture.
+Neither the case of $\P^{1}\setminus\{0,1,\infty\}$ nor the birational section conjecture is needed: the section conjecture is equivalent to the cuspidalization conjecture.